stef/sasl-opaque/draft-marsiske-sasl-opaque.md

 The messages closely follow the specification of OPAQUE AKE messsages({{OPAQUE}} AKE messages section).

-SASL OPAQUE is a client initiated mechanism.
+SASL OPAQUE is a client-initiated mechanism.
 In total 3 messages are neccessary to authenticate the client to the server.

 ## Client initiates an OPAQUE protocol execution

 1. the client queries the authid, the userid and the password.
-Neither the authid nor the userid can be longer that 64KB in size.
+Neither the authid nor the userid can be longer that 65535 bytes in size.
 2. using the password the client calls CreateCredentialRequest() this returns
-    - a sensitive context which the client needs to hold onto for the next step of the protocol
+    - a sensitive context which the client needs to hold on to for the next step of the protocol
     - a credential request.
 3. the request to be sent to the server is the concatenation of the credential request, the userid and authid: